HPE-Legobricks/cal-eStore/README.md

 This Technical Approach has described our process and methodology in creating the prototype.
-We had 27 functional user stories identified across 5 Epics (Profile, Catalog, Checkout, Manage Product Inventory, & Reports) during the Sprint 0 back log grooming session.
+We had 27 functional user stories identified across 5 Epics (Profile, Catalog, Checkout, Manage Product Inventory, and Reports) during the Sprint 0 back log grooming session.
 Sixteen user stories were prioritized by the Product Manager and executed by the agile development team in three sprints.
 There are 11 user stories remaining in the backlog after end of Sprint 3.
-The documentation regarding the user stories is provided in the [JIRA presentation](./Contributing Documents/D.4b_JIRA tool example.pdf) attached.
+The documentation regarding the user stories is provided in the [JIRA presentation](./Contributing Documents/D.4b_JIRA tool example.pdf).
 We used our Global Agile Software Delivery Model to guide our project teams’ delivery, using a set of interrelated roles, practices, and work products that optimized the flow of business value delivery.
 Our project was a success, delivering on each goal we set for our prototype.
-Our prototype meets the needs of the prospective users and admins.
+Our prototype meets the needs of the prospective users and administrators.

 #US Digital Services Playbook